Ki Teitzei: Deuteronomy chapter 24

-The Hebrew Bible reports skin disease (tzara'at) and a person affected by skin disease (metzora) at several places, often (and sometimes incorrectly) translated as "leprosy" and "a leper."
-In Exodus 4:6, to help Moses to convince others that God had sent him, God instructed Moses to put his hand into his bosom, and when he took it out, his hand was "leprous (m'tzora'at), as white as snow."
-In Leviticus 13–14, the Torah sets out regulations for skin disease (tzara'at) and a person affected by skin disease (metzora).
-In Numbers 12:10 after Miriam spoke against Moses, God's cloud removed from the Tent of Meeting and "Miriam was leprous (m'tzora'at), as white as snow."
-In the current parashah, Moses warned the Israelites in the case of skin disease (tzara'at) diligently to observe all that the priests would teach them, remembering what God did to Miriam (Deuteronomy 24:8–9).
-In 2 Kings 5:1–19, part of the haftarah for parashah Tazria, the prophet Elisha cures Naaman, the commander of the army of the king of Aram, who was a "leper" (metzora).
-In 2 Kings 7:3–20, part of the haftarah for parashah Metzora, the story is told of four "leprous men" (m'tzora'im) at the gate during the Arameans' siege of Samaria.
-And in 2 Chronicles 26:19, after King Uzziah tried to burn incense in the Temple in Jerusalem, "leprosy (tzara'at) broke forth on his forehead."
+The Hebrew Bible reports skin disease (tzaraat) and a person affected by skin disease (מְּצֹרָע) at several places, often (and sometimes incorrectly) translated as "leprosy" and "a leper."
+In Exodus 4:6, to help Moses convince others that God had sent him, God instructed Moses to put his hand into his bosom, and when he took it out, his hand was "leprous (מְצֹרַעַת, lit. 'afflicted one (fem.)'), as white as snow."
+In Leviticus 13–14, the Torah sets out regulations for skin disease and a person affected by skin disease.
+In Numbers 12:10, after Miriam spoke against Moses, God's cloud removed from the Tent of Meeting and "Miriam was leprous (m'tzora'at), as white as snow."
+In the current parashah, Moses warned the Israelites to observe all that the priests would teach them, remembering what God did to Miriam (Deuteronomy 24:8–9).
+In 2 Kings 5:1–19, part of the haftarah for parashat Tazria, the prophet Elisha cures Naaman, the commander of the army of the king of Aram, who was a "leper" (metzora).
+In 2 Kings 7:3–20, part of the haftarah for parashat Metzora, the story is told of four "leprous men" (מְצֹרָעִים) at the gate during the Aramaeans' siege of Samaria.
+And in 2 Chronicles 26:19, after King Uzziah tried to burn incense in the Temple in Jerusalem, "leprosy broke forth on his forehead."

 Deuteronomy 24:14–15 and 17–22 admonish the Israelites not to wrong the stranger, for "you shall remember that you were a bondman in Egypt."
-(See also Exodus 22:20; 23:9; Leviticus 19:33–34; Deuteronomy 1:16; 10:17–19 and 27:19.)
-Similarly, in Amos 3:1, the 8th century BCE prophet Amos anchored his pronouncements in the covenant community's Exodus history, saying, "Hear this word that the Lord has spoken against you, O children of Israel, against the whole family that I brought up out of the land of Egypt."
+Similar commands are recorded in Exodus 22:20 and 23:9; Leviticus 19:33–34; Deuteronomy 1:16, 10:17–19, and 27:19.)
+Similarly, in Amos 3:1, the 8th-century BCE prophet Amos anchored his pronouncements in the covenant community's Exodus history, saying, "Hear this word that the Lord has spoken against you, O children of Israel, against the whole family that I brought up out of the land of Egypt."

 In Isaiah 12:10, the prophet used the practice of leaving olives on the boughs and grapes in the vineyard for gleanings (as required by Deuteronomy 24:20–21) as a sign of hope for Israel when he forecast the nation's downfall: "In that day it shall come to pass that the glory of Jacob will wane ... yet gleaning grapes will be left in it, like the shaking of an olive tree, two or three olives at the top of the uppermost bough, four or five in its most fruitful branches."